 If it's outside of these hours, or more convenient, JCR members are encouraged to call 19 Beaumont street (01865 240501) as close to 8:00am as is possible for an emergency appointment.
 The pill will then be prescribed for free by a doctor to be picked up from Boswells or Boots.

-If JCR members live out towards Cowley, it might make more sense to go to the Alec Turnbull Centre (ATC), which is located in Cowley, Oxford (01865 456666).
-They can prescribe free emergency contraception along with useful other things like pregnancy tests, telephone advice, chalmydia testing and psychosexual counselling.
-If you follow this link (http://www.oxfordhealth.nhs.uk/about-us/contact-us/) there is a full address, phone number and map.
+If JCR members live out towards Cowley, it might make more sense to go to the Rectory Centre, which is located down Rectory Road, just off of Cowley Road ( 0345 730 4030).
+They can prescribe free emergency contraception along with useful other things like pregnancy tests, telephone advice, various forms of contraception and testing for sexually transmitted diseases.
+Opening hours and a map can be found here: https://www.sexualhealthoxfordshire.nhs.uk/condoms/safety-c-card-scheme/...

 If it's a Sunday, or it is not possible to get another appointment for any reason, the Women’s Officers can fully reimburse the cost of the morning-after pill.
 Obviously it is very important that you get hold of the pill as soon as possible, so in this scenario it is best to buy it from Boots and pidge the Women’s Officers the receipt so that they can refund you.